How to write about mental health

 Mental health content should never replace professional care.
 Include actionable resources, such as hotline numbers or links to reputable organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA) or Crisis Text Line.
 Providing clear steps to access help ensures your content supports readers in need.

 People are not their diseases.
 For example, instead of saying “she is obsessive-compulsive,” use “she has obsessive-compulsive disorder.”
-Likewise, instead of saying “the mentally ill,” refocus to “people with mental illness.”
+Likewise, instead of saying “the mentally ill,” refocus to “people with mental health conditions.”

-Mental health content should create awareness, not pity.
-If you use words like “suffers from,” “victim of” and “battling,” you suggest that people with mental illness are victims.
-Instead, keep it neutral and clinically accurate by focusing on the facts: “he has schizophrenia.”
+Mental health content should create awareness, not pity or fear.
+If you use words like “suffers from,” you suggest that people with mental illness are victims.
+Instead, keep it neutral and clinically accurate.
+Focus on the facts: “He has schizophrenia,” for example.

-Social graphics from NAMI's "Take a Moment" campaign.
+Caption: Social graphics from NAMI’s “In Every Story, There’s Strength” campaign.

-Social graphics from NAMI’s “Take a Moment” campaign.
+Social graphics from NAMI’s “In Every Story, There’s Strength” campaign.

 Need help writing about mental health?
 WG Content is here for you!
 Our team of healthcare content experts knows how to navigate tricky topics like mental health content.
 Let us know how we can help.